chromium/chromium/docs/sync/uss/client_tag_based_model_type_processor.md

 ## Processor State Machines

 The processor sits between the model bridge and the sync engine.
-It has knowledge of what state each is in based on the calls it has receieved and performed.
+It has knowledge of what state each is in based on the calls it has received and performed.
 The states are not stored explicitly, but are implicit based on state stored in the processor.
 Here are the states of each, with notes on their transitions and how to determine them.